tbarous/poker/README.md

 shows.

 To populate the database with poker hands invoke the *Add Poker Data* call with a text file containing the hands.
+(NOTE: the postman collection DOES NOT include the .txt file despite showing it when imported, so the text file should be selected manually)

-- phpmyadmin available on: http://localhost:8000 [server: mysql, username: root, password: password]
+- phpmyadmin (in dev) available on: http://localhost:8000 [server: mysql, username: root, password: password]
 - rabbitmq manager available on: http://localhost:15672 [username: guest, password: guest]
 - frontend react application available on http://localhost
 - backend laravel available on endpoints :